Hi, I'm Matthew đź‘‹

 Updating the blog from Wordpress to Hugo + Netlify

 For many years I’ve hosted this blog on Linode, running it on WordPress.
 This has gone pretty well for the most part, but it has a couple of downsides.
 Firstly, and most importantly, it’s a bit annoying to maintain - having to maintain a VM, patching it occassionally, and then making sure that WordPress gets backed up and updated is a little frustrating for what is really a pretty simple blog.
+The second is cost, while linode is super cheap - it’s still another bill that needs to be paid.

 Travel - 2019 Move to London